40 Notable alumni of

 -

-Jane Holl Lute is an American diplomat and security analyst currently serving as the UN special envoy on the Cyprus dispute.
+Jane Holl Lute is an American diplomat and security analyst who served as the UN special envoy on the Cyprus dispute.
 She served as the deputy secretary of homeland security from 2009 through 2013, after having been confirmed by the U.S. Senate on April 3, 2009.
 Previously, Lute was the United Nations assistant secretary-general for peacebuilding support.
 Before that, she was assistant secretary-general for mission support in the Department of Peacekeeping Operations, beginning in August 2003.
-She is the president and CEO of the Arlington-based Council on CyberSecurity and senior advisor to Measure, a drone-as-a-service company.
+She was the president and CEO of the Arlington-based Council on CyberSecurity and senior advisor to Measure, a drone-as-a-service company.
 On January 5, 2014, she was appointed special adviser for relocation of Camp Hurriya residents outside of Iraq by United Nations Secretary-General Ban Ki-moon.
 On February 8, 2016, she was appointed special coordinator on improving the United Nations response to sexual exploitation and abuse.
 In 2020, Lute was elected as a fellow of the National Academy of Public Administration.

 -